 4. Medical treatment

-You are also entitled to treatment in case of illness in the country where you live.
+As a pensioner, you are also entitled to treatment in the event of illness in the country where you live.

 Example: You receive a pension from Portugal and are insured there, but you live in Germany.
 Then you can also get medical treatment in Germany.
 However, you should register with the German health insurance company.
 To register, you need a form (Form S1) from your health insurance company in Portugal.
 Further information on health insurance and medical treatment can be found here.